WRtux/Nirvana/README.md

 > **The development of this game engine is almost suspended right now for I'm studying for the College Entrance Examination.** Sorry.

-Only important changes are logged at here.
+The engine's development was launched in August 2018, and the repository was moved to GitHub in September 2019.
+Thus, older versions of it are not uploaded.
+*Important changes* of the engine since 2019 are listed below.

 ### Latest version
 * Separate `WindowElement` implementation from window control
 * Rewrite the coordination control
-* Add some comments for main logic
+* Add some JavaDoc for main logic (Chinese)

 ## Code